 We chose to use our forecast as the basis for the incentive arrangement because it is transparent to our stockholders.
 The forecasted pre-tax income is approved by our Board and is part of the forecasted financial statements from which the forecast communicated to the public is derived.
 Our performance against this forecasted amount is usually correlated to our stock price performance, providing another link between our performance and Mr. Goldfarb's pay.
-Forecasted pre-tax income was \$193.8 million for fiscal 2017 and is \$67.6 million for fiscal 2018.
+Forecasted pre-tax income was \$67.6 million for fiscal 2018 and is \$136.1 million for fiscal 2019.

-Performance Hurdle.
+- Performance Hurdle.
 The formula used to determine the amount of the annual incentive also determines the threshold performance level required for a bonus payment.
-This approach ensures that the amount of pre-tax income required to achieve a bonus varies in direct correlation to the amount of our pre-tax income, instead of fixing it at a set amount of pre-tax income as was the case prior to the amendment of Mr. Goldfarb's employment agreement.
-Mr. Goldfarb voluntarily agreed to this modification in 2014 to address stockholder concerns about the formula used to determine his annual incentive compensation.

-Based on the new formula, we needed to achieve pre-tax income of at least \$64.5 million for fiscal 2017 for any annual incentive to be earned for that year and we need to achieve pre-tax income of at least \$22.2 million for fiscal 2018 for any annual incentive to be earned for that year.
-This is a significant increase from the minimum pre-tax income of \$10 million that needed to be achieved to earn an annual incentive under the prior arrangement and is in direct response to concerns expressed previously by our stockholders.

-Payouts Vary Based on Performance.
+This approach ensures that the amount of pre-tax income required to achieve a bonus varies in direct correlation to the amount of our pre-tax income, instead of fixing it at a set amount of pre-tax income as was the case prior to an amendment of Mr. Goldfarb's employment agreement.
+Mr. Goldfarb voluntarily agreed to this modification to address stockholder concerns about the formula used to determine his annual incentive compensation. - Based on the formula, we needed to achieve pre-tax income of at least \$22.2 million for fiscal 2018 for any annual incentive to be earned for that year and we need to achieve pre-tax income of at least \$43.4 million for fiscal 2019 for any annual incentive to be earned for that year.
+This is a significant increase from the minimum pre-tax income of \$10 million that needed to be achieved to earn an annual incentive under the prior arrangement and is in direct response to concerns expressed previously by our stockholders. - Payouts Vary Based on Performance.
 Mr. Goldfarb's annual incentive arrangement provides for a "Base Bonus Amount."
 The Base Bonus Amount is adjusted either up or down so that payouts vary depending upon how actual pre-tax income compares to our forecasted level of pre-tax income.